 My sister would sometimes ask me to repeat my interpretation of a scenario because she had noticed pauses indicating a lack of confidence on my end.
 She would praise me when I interpreted without any hesitations, which served to build my confidence.

-I am confident that in following these tips, you too can pass the 12 mini-scenarios portion of the NBCMI oral exam, don’t forget to extend a huge thank you to your friend or family member for their time and dedication in helping you succeed!
+I am confident that in following these tips, you too can pass the 12 mini-scenarios portion of the NBCMI oral exam.
+Once you do, don’t forget to extend a huge thank you to your partner for their time and dedication in helping you succeed!